aCodeAlchemist/node-expressjs-mongodb-quickstarter/README.md

 mongoose.connect('mongodb://localhost/test'); // test is the name of the database
 ````

-More documentation is available at [http://shreejibawa.github.io/node-expressjs-mongodb-quickstarter](here) as well as under yoru app http://localhost:3000 as well.
+More documentation is available at [http://shreejibawa.github.io/node-expressjs-mongodb-quickstarter](here) as well as under your app http://localhost:3000 as well.